whiteseppel/bierwiegen/README.md

 ### Next Steps
 - [ ] 2 Game modes (Standard, Points)
-- [ ] create optical secondary button - options should be secondary, not primary
+- [ ] Focus next text input after adding a round (this already worked once)
 - [ ] "Spiel beenden"
-  - [x] Create button to end the game
-  - [x] Button only available after at least one round is played
-  - [ ] Freeze game input and changes when current game is finished
+  - [ ] Freeze game input and changes when current game is finished - also remove unfinished game rounds
-  - [x] Add winning player widget on Bottom
-  - [x] Add animation (confetti) when game finishes
-  - [x] Below the winner Widget should be a "Neues Spiel starten" button

 ### Nice to have
 - [ ] Join game